yammer/tenacity/README.md

 3. Abstractions to clearly configure a dependency operation (`TenacityCommand<ReturnType>`).
 4. Ability to unit-test Hystrix: Resets static state held by Hystrix (metrics, counters, etc.).
 Increases rate at which a concurrent thread updates metrics.
 5. Publishes measurements via [Metrics](https://github.com/codahale/metrics).

+Tenacity is also meant to be used with [Breakerbox](https://github.com/yammer/breakerbox) which adds real-time visualization of metrics and dynamic configuration.

 Modules
 -------